 As you can see, the cost varies depending on how you want to do things and what you want to start with, but you often don’t have to spend more than $50 to get started.

 The two most important parts are hosting and an high-quality email marketing service, the rest can come later.

 What You Need to Have in Place Before You Start

 Before you do anything, you have to find the intersection between your passion and what people are willing to pay for.

 To do this, look for markets where there already is competition.
 Don’t search for untapped niches, because there’s often a reason why they are untapped.

 Don’t run away from competition, because competition equals customers.

 What I see most people do is make excuses because they don’t have original ideas and whatever else they may come up with.

-However, most of the reasons you think you can’t start an online business are probably lies.
-You can start an online business if you want to.
+However, most of the reasons you think you can’t start a business are probably lies.
+You can learn how to start an online business if you want to.